 - Jennifer Weller, M.A., Interim Resident Director

-- Chan Thai, Ph.D., Communications Department, Faculty Director
+- Chan Thai, Ph.D., Department of Communication, Faculty Director

 Community Facilitators (CFs)